Last Updated on November 1, 2023 by Chris

 Here are six reasons to think twice about prepaying for that tank:

 You have to return a completely empty tank.
 When you prepay for the gas, you’re paying for the full tank.
 If you bring it back a quarter full or even 90 percent full, there’s no refund for the gas you left in the tank.
 If you don’t use every last drop, you’re paying for gas you didn’t use.
-Anything more than bringing it back on fumes is free money for them and a higher average price per gallon for you.
+Bringing it back with more than fumes is a higher average price per gallon for you.

 The tax man wants his share.
 Every state, county, city, and airport has staked their claim over rental car revenue, and gas is no exception.
 If you buy the prepaid gas, that 10-cent-per-gallon “cheaper than pump price” rate can get inflated by 50 cents per gallon or more—just from rental taxes.
 The price you see at the pump includes all taxes but the prepaid fuel they’re selling you as a “deal” usually does not.
 Of course, they won’t tell you that little tidbit.
 Suddenly, it doesn’t look like such a good deal.